faatthy/ELECTRIC-WATER-HEATER/README.md

 4. The “Cooling Element” should be turned ON, if the current watertemperature is greater than the set temperature by 5 degrees.

-• Specifications –Seven Segments
+# • Specifications –LCD
-1. Seven segment by defaultshow the current watertemperature or the set temperature.
+1. LCD by defaultshow the current watertemperature or the set temperature.
-2. By default, the 2 seven segment display are show the current water temperature.
+2. By default, the LCD display are show the current water temperature.
-3. If the electric water heater is in the temperature setting mode, the 2 seven segment displaysshould blink every 1 second and show the set temperature.
+3. If the electric water heater is in the temperature setting mode, LCD  displays should blink every 1 second and show the set temperature.
-4. In the temperature setting mode, every change in the set temperature should be reflected on the 2 seven segment displays.
+4. In the temperature setting mode, every change in the set temperature should be reflected on the LCD displays.
-5. The 2 seven segment display should exit the temperature setting mode, if the “UP” and “Down” buttons are not pressed for 5 seconds.
+5. The LCD display should exit the temperature setting mode, if the “UP” and “Down” buttons are not pressed for 5 seconds.

-• Specifications –Heating Element Led
+# • Specifications –Heating Element Led
 1. If the “Heating Element” is ON, the “Heating Element Led” should blink every 1 second.
 2. If the “Cooling Element” is ON, the “Heating Element Led” should be ON.